DaniMori/ecs-outcomes/doc/checklist.md

 # Outcome description

-- [ ] "Outcome description" existe

-- [ ] El nombre de archivo cumple el formato "Descripcion_[nombrevariable]_[peculiaridad].docx"
+- [ ] File name follows format
+  "Description_[variablename].docx", or
+  "Description_[variablename]_[qualifier].docx" (if there is a qualifier)

-- [ ] El nombre de archivo NO contiene espacios, tildes, 'ñ', ni 'Ñ'
+- [ ] File name does NOT contain spaces, accents, 'ñ', or 'Ñ'

-- [ ] "Outcome description" se encuentra en la ruta correcta

-- [ ] El documento está completamente en inglés
+- [ ] The whole document is in English

-- [ ] Encabezado cumple formato
+- [ ] Header follows format
   "Edad con Salud - cohort [cohort_id] - wave [wave_id]"

-- [ ] Subencabezado cumple formato "[variable(s) domain ID]"
+- [ ] Subheader follows format "[variable(s) domain ID]"

-- [ ] Tabla con datos de variables existe
+- [ ] A table with variable metadata exists

-- [ ] Todas las variables en "Outcome dataset" están en la tabla (excluyendo las de ID)
+- [ ] All variables in the chunk `save-data` are in the table (except for the ID and the ancillary variables)

-- [ ] Todas las variables en la tabla tienen etiqueta (Label)
+- [ ] All the variables in the metadata table have a label (Label)

-- [ ] Las etiquetas coinciden con "Outcome dataset"
+- [ ] The labels in the metadata table coincide with the ones in the syntax (see chunk `generate-outcomes`)

-- [ ] Las etiquetas tienen sufijo "(c\<cohorte\>_w\<ola\>)"
+- [ ] All labels have suffix "(c\<cohorte\>_w\<ola\>)"

-- [ ] Todas las variables tienen formato (Format)
+- [ ] All variables have a format (column "format")

-- [ ] Todas las variables tienen "Code"
+- [ ] All variables have a code (column "code")

-- [ ] Las etiquetas de valores en la columna "Code" de la tabla coinciden con las etiquetas de valores en el dataset
+- [ ] Labels in column "Code" in the table coincide with the ones in the syntax (see chunk `generate-outcomes`)

-- [ ] El apartado "Variable description" está relleno
+- [ ] Section "Variable description" is filled in

-- [ ] La información en "Variable description" es suficiente para entender la(s) variable(s) incluidas.
+- [ ] The information in "Variable description"
+  **is enough to understand the generated variable(s)**

-- [ ] El apartado "Explanation on how the variable was created" está relleno
+- [ ] Section "Explanation on how the variable was created" is filled in

-- [ ] El apartado "Explanation on how the variable was created" explica con claridad el procedimiento para crear la variable
+- [ ] Section "Explanation on how the variable was created" **explains clearly the procedure to create the variable(s)**

-- [ ] El título del apartado "Syntax used to create the variable" incluye el software utilizado para aplicar la sintaxis de creación
+- [ ] Title in section "Syntax used to create the variable" includes the software used to apply the generating syntax

-- [ ] Si se usa Stata, la versión indicada es "Stata 13"

-- [ ] El apartado "Syntax used to create the variable" incluye sintaxis

-- [ ] El apartado "Syntax used to create the variable" incluye descriptivos de todas las variables generadas
+- [ ] Section "Syntax used to create the variable" includes the syntax

-- [ ] El resultado de ejecutar la sintaxis en el apartado "Syntax used to create the variable" da lugar a los descriptivos de las variables en este mismo apartado
+- [ ] Section "Syntax used to create the variable" includes descriptives of ALL the created variables (see chunk `descriptives`)

-- [ ] La interpretación de la sintaxis en el apartado "Syntax used to create the variable" coincide con lo explicado en el apartado "Explanation on how the variable was created"
+- [ ] **The interpretation of the syntax in section "Syntax used to create the variable" coincides with the explanation in section "Explanation on how the variable was created"**

-- [ ] El apartado
-  "For any further questions regarding this variable please contact:" está relleno

-- [ ] Los datos de la persona que ha creado el "Outcome description" se encuentran en el apartado
-  "For any further questions regarding this variable please contact:"
+- [ ] Section "For any further questions regarding this variable please contact:" is filled in
-  (Nombre, email, teléfono, institución)

-- [ ] Si el documento está basado en una versión anterior creada por otra persona, los datos de la persona que creó la versión en la cual se basa esta versión se encuentran en el apartado "For any further questions regarding this variable please contact:"
+- [ ] The contact information of the person who created the document is in section "For any further questions regarding this variable please contact:"
-  (Nombre, email, teléfono, institución)

-- [ ] El apartado "References" está relleno

-- [ ] Todas las citas en los apartados "Variable description" y "Explanation on how the variable was created" están referenciadas en el apartado "References"
+  (Name, email, telephone, institution)

+- [ ] If the document is based on a previous version, created by another person, the contact information of the previous version (in which this one is based) are in section "For any further questions regarding this variable please contact:" (Name, email, telephone, institution)

-- [ ] Si el documento "Outcome description" está generado a partir de un Rmarkdown, se incluye al final un apartado "Session info"
+- [ ] Al final "Session info" section is included

+- [ ] The document knits without errors

+- [ ] The "descriptives"" table renders properly in the knitted document

+- [ ] The "Outcome dataset" is generated when the document is knitted

 # Outcome dataset

-- [ ] "Outcome dataset" existe

-- [ ] El nombre de archivo cumple el formato "Outcome_[nombrevariable]_[peculiaridad].dta"
+- [ ] File name follows format "Outcome_[variablename].dta", or

-- [ ] [nombrevariable] y [peculiaridad] coinciden con los valores en el nombre de archivo del "Outcome description"
+  "Outcome_[variablename]_[qualifier].dta", if there is a qualifier (see chunk `save-data`)

+- [ ] [variablename] and [qualifier] coincide with the values in the file name of the "Outcome description" (see chunk `save-data`)

-- [ ] "Outcome dataset" se encuentra en la ruta correcta
+- [ ] "Outcome dataset" is created in the correct path (see chunk `save-data`)

-- [ ] "Outcome dataset" está en formato Stata 13 (comando `dtaversion`)
+- [ ] "Outcome dataset" is saved in format Stata 13 (see chunk `save-data`)

-- [ ] El número de casos en el dataset coincide con el número de casos en la BDD maestra correspondiente (para C2019_W1 3,002 casos; para C2019_wCOVID, 1854 casos;
-  para c2011_w3 1,577 casos)

-- [ ] El número de casos válidos en el dataset coincide con el número de casos validos esperables en la BDD maestra correspondiente (para C2019_wCOVID, 1166 casos)
+- [ ] The number of cases in the dataset coincides with the number of cases in the corresponding raw interview dataset (for c2011_w4, 963 cases)

-- [ ] Todas las variables en la tabla en "Outcome description" están en "Outcome dataset"
+- [ ] All the variables en the "Variable information" table in the "Outcome description" document are in the "Outcome dataset" (see chunk `save-data`)

-- [ ] Todas las variables necesarias para entender o analizar la variable final están en el "Outcome dataset"

-- [ ] Las etiquetas de las variables coinciden con los valores en "Label" en la tabla en "Outcome description"

-- [ ] Los tipos de variable coinciden con los valores en "Format" en la tabla en "Outcome description"
+- [ ] The variable types coincide with the values in column "Format" of table "Variable information" in the "Outcome description" document

-- [ ] Los valores de las variables coinciden con los valores en "Code" en la tabla en "Outcome description"
+- [ ] The values in the variables coincide with the ones in column "Code" of table "Variable information" in the "Outcome description" document

-- [ ] Las etiquetas de valores en el dataset coinciden con las etiquetas de valores en la columna "Code" de la tabla en "Outcome description"

-- [ ] Los valores de las variables generadas en "Outcome dataset" coinciden con los valores resultantes de ejecutar la sintaxis en "Outcome description"

-- [ ] Se encuentran las variables de apoyo en el dataset: `q0007a_result`, `ID_ECS`,
-  `proxy` (para c2019_w1); `ID_ECS` y `ESTADO_ENTREVISTA` (para c2019_wCOVID).
+- [ ] The value labels (if any) coincide with the value labels in column "Code" of table "Variable information" in the "Outcome description" document

-- [ ] Para las variables de C2019_W1, se encuentran las variables `subsample_pre` y
+- [ ] The ancillary variables (`q0007a_result`, `ID_ECS` and `proxy`, for
-  `interview_pre`.

-# Documento de creación y revisión de variables

-- [ ] Columna(s) de "Variable generada" y/o "Variable actualizada" está(n)
-  rellena(s)

-- [ ] Fecha de generación/actualización coincide con fecha del "Outcome dataset"
+  c2011_w4) are in the dataset.

+# Outcome planning spreadsheet (C2011_W4_Planning_outcomes.xlsx)

+- [ ] Column I (CODING REVIEW) is marked as YES